Quiet neighborhoods in Lisbon (with local markets and cafés)

 Baixa Lisbon: Historic Center Guide to Squares, Cafés, and Side Streets

 Baixa is often the first place visitors see in Lisbon - the grand squares, patterned pavements, and wide boulevards are instagram material.
-But if you take a little time to step away from the busiest streets, you’ll find a side of the city that feels more local and less like a checklist.
+But if you take a little time to step away from the busiest streets, you’ll find a side of the city that feels more authentic.

 The neighbourhood was rebuilt after the 1755 earthquake, which is why its streets are so orderly compared to Lisbon’s older quarters.
 Start at Praça do Comércio, the vast square opening onto the Tagus River.
 It’s a dramatic spot, but early mornings are when it’s at its most peaceful, with just a few joggers and delivery vans crossing the patterned stone.
 From here, wander into the side streets rather than heading straight up Rua Augusta with the rest of the crowd.
 Rua dos Fanqueiros and Rua da Prata have smaller shops, bakeries, and cafés where you can pause for a bica without having to compete for a table.